top of page

 The word xenia (from ancient Greek: ξενία) means “hospitality” or “guest-friendship.”
 It refers to the deeply rooted Greek cultural value of showing respect, generosity, and kindness to strangers or guests, often as a sacred duty.

 In naturopathic medicine, the therapeutic relationship is central.
-A naturopathic doctor (ND) often invites the patient into a safe, nonjudgmental space—similar to how a host welcomes a guest with dignity and care.
-Just as xenia honors the humanity of the guest, naturopathic medicine honors and invites to healing the whole person—body, mind, and spirit.
+Naturopathic medicine aims to create a safe, nonjudgmental therapeutic space — similar to how a host welcomes a guest with dignity and care.
+Just as "xenia" honors the humanity of the guest — naturopathic medicine honors and invites to healing the whole person—body, mind, and spirit.

 Diagram illustrating the naturopathic therapeutic order, showing levels of intervention from lifestyle foundations to higher-